 The Trump company is not banning private foreign deals, a break with its first term policy

-NEW YORK (AP) — The Trump family business released a voluntary ethics agreement Friday that marks a significant departure from Donald Trump’s first term by allowing it to strike deals with private foreign companies.
+NEW YORK (AP) — The Trump family business released a voluntary ethics agreement Friday that allows it to strike deals with private foreign companies, a move that could help outside actors try to buy influence with the new administation.

-The so-called ethics white paper bars the Trump Organization from striking deals directly with foreign governments, but allows ones with private companies abroad.
+The so-called ethics white paper bars the Trump Organization from striking deals directly with foreign governments, but allows ones with private companies abroad, a significant departure from President-elect Donald Trump’s first term.
 An ethics pact that Trump signed eight years ago barred both foreign government and foreign company deals.

-The Trump company also announced it was hiring an outside ethics adviser to vet deals as it did in the first term along with other safeguards from the last time designed to avoid conflicts of interest.
+The Trump company also announced it would commit to several safeguards from his first term designed to stop his private financial interests from shaping policy.
+That includes hiring an outside ethics adviser to vet deals.

 “The Trump Organization is dedicated to not just meeting but vastly exceeding its legal and ethical obligations during my father’s Presidency,” said executive vice president Eric Trump.